Antiviral drugs

 - Common adverse effects of aciclovir include headache, dizziness, gastrointestinal disturbances and skin rash.

-- Intravenous (IV) aciclovir commonly causes inflammation or phlebitis at the injection site.
+- Intravenous (IV) aciclovir commonly causes inflammation or phlebitis

 - Aciclovir is relatively water insoluble.

-- During high-dose IV therapy, delivery of a high concentration of aciclovir into the renal tubules can cause precipitation, leading to crystal-induced acute renal failure.
+the renal tubules can cause precipitation, leading to crystal-induced acute renal failure.

 - The risk of this can be minimised by ensuring good hydration and slowing the rate of infusion.